KEEZDAO/KEEZ-Protocol-Documentation/docs/faq.md

 |Remove Permissions | Allows a member to revoke permissions from other members         |
 |Send Delegate | Allow a member to delegate their vote to other members who have the Receive Delegate permission         |
 |Receive Delegate   |Allows a members to vote on behalf of another member         |

+## What are my options for voting parameters?

+**Participation rate** - the minimum percentage of the total DAO members needed to vote on a proposal for it to be executed.

+**Majority** - the minimum percentage of votes needed on a proposal option to execute the result (i.e., if there is a 66% majority and the votes come in at 51% yes, the proposal is not passed).

+**Voting Delay** - the period in which a proposal is open for viewing but unable to be voted on.
+This gives a chance for the community to research the topic and have a discussion before voting.

+**Voting Period** - the period a proposal is open for voting.

+**Execution Delay** - the period after voting has ended and between when the result is executed.

+## What are Vaults?